Back to Main Index

 The use of Fractal Geometry in Rapid Prototyping and Tissue-Engineering

-of artificial human and/or animal organs, more specifically human blood vessels
+of artificial human organs, more specifically human blood vessels

 Click here for prototype artificial blood vessel